ChristianAnyanwu/NeuroVec/README.md

 ## PCA and Cluster Analysis
 ![PCA diagram](images/PCA_4_groups_from_embeddings.png)<br>
 This PCA embedding shows 4 groups of terms projected onto a 2D plane.
-After running a K-means grouping algorithm you can see a clear division that the 4 disparate groups were correctly grouped.
-The groups in this case were: neurotransmitters = ['dopamine','acetylcholine','glutamate','gaba','oxytocin']<br>
+After running a K-means grouping algorithm you can see a clear division that the 4 disparate groups were correctly grouped. <br><br>The groups in this case were:<br>
+neurotransmitters = ['dopamine','acetylcholine','glutamate','gaba','oxytocin']<br>
 partsOfNeuron = ['dendrite','axon','neuron','nucleus']<br>
 partsOfBody = ['lung','kidney','stomach','bladder','pancreas','liver']<br>